musicclassification/musicclassification.github.io/index.md

-Convolutional Neural Networks: For the third and final approach of our supervised learning approaches, we used convolutional neural networks (CNN).
-For our CNN model, our parameters were as follows:
+Neural Networks: For the third and final approach of our supervised learning approaches, we used neural networks (NN).
+For our NN model, our parameters were as follows:
 ```
 def  keras_model(optimizer='rmsprop', init='glorot_uniform'):
 	model = k.models.Sequential([